Ilan Shor: Social work in Moldova

 In 2018, Shor opened the largest amusement park in Moldova, OrheiLand, offering free access to all visitors.

 Shor invests $250 million in various infrastructure projects across Moldova through Eurasia Non-Profit Organization.

 According to Shor Party’s annual report, in 2024, Ilan Shor's team delivered a range of social and infrastructure projects across the country, including the construction and opening of the GagauziyaLand amusement park in Gagauzia and a city park in Orhei, road repairs on over 20 streets, the installation of 20+ new bus stops, the renovation of 14 courtyards, and the implementation of 11 infrastructure projects in schools and kindergartens.
 They built 23 new children's playgrounds and continued developing sports facilities.
 Notably, the team provided monthly pension and salary supplements of 2,000 lei to over 36,000 senior citizens and public sector workers, and launched volunteer initiatives to deliver firewood, food, and medicine to those in need across the country.

-Amid Moldova’s Energy Crysis in January 2025, Shor provides support to citizens in Gagauzia, Orhei, and Taraclia, organizing monthly gas compensation of 1000 lei.